 Please review the class description for any materials that may be required for the first day.
 Syllabi or other class information will be presented at the first class meeting.

 Snacks, Lunch, and Food Service

-Students in classes that overlap the lunch period will have an unsupervised 30-minute lunch break during which time students are required to remain on campus.
+Students in classes that overlap the lunch period will have an unsupervised thirty-minute lunch break during which time students are required to remain on campus.
 Each student should bring his/her lunch.
-We recommend insulated lunch bags.
-The MCAD cafeteria is closed during the summer.
-Vending machines are available in both campus buildings.
+The MCAD cafeteria is closed during the summer, but vending machines are available in both campus buildings.

 Attendance will be taken at the beginning of each class.
 If your teen will need to miss a day or will need to leave early from class, please notify the instructor ahead of time or contact continuing education at 612.874.3765 or firstname.lastname@example.org.

 MCAD reserves the right to dismiss a student when his/her actions show disrespect for other people or property.
 Once a student starts the program week, tuition and fees cannot be refunded for subsequent dismissal, withdrawal, or absence.

 If your teen requires prescription medication (with the exception of an Epi-Pen), please bring it in the original container and give directly to the instructor at check-in.
 Teens with Epi-Pens for allergies must keep the pen on their person at all times, either in a waist pack or on a lanyard.
 Please do not send: electronic games, phones, listening devices, toys, dolls, stuffed animals, or any item of value, such as jewelry or money in any form.
 MCAD assumes no responsibility for lost or damaged personal property.